Aggressive Defense For White Collar Crime Charges

 White collar offenses can be extremely complicated, time-consuming and document-intensive.
 I am a board-certified criminal defense lawyer experienced in handling white collar crime cases in federal court.
 I have an in-depth understanding of the United States sentencing guidelines.
 As your lawyer, I will be at your side every step of the way to help you obtain the best outcome possible.

-Set Up Your Attorney Consultation
+Set Up Your Consultation With A Defense Lawyer

 At the law firm of R. Todd Bennett, P.C., I have aggressively protected clients accused of white collar crimes since 1995.
 I am well-prepared to fight for you.
-If you are under investigation or have been charged with a white collar crime, contact me for an initial consultation.
+If you are under investigation or have been charged with a white collar crime, contact me by email for an initial consultation.